ABMgym/notes/weeklysync.md

 Jiawei is integrating these baselines into corrective benchmark framework and trying new detection methods.
 Also, submit a request to CAIS for GPU access

+## March 13
+We are stucked with GPU access